turbot/steampipe-plugin-csv/docs/tables/{csv_filename}.md

 Query data from CSV files.
 A table is automatically created to represent each CSV file found in the configured `paths`.

-**Note**: All examples in this document assume the `header` configuration argument is set to `auto` (default value).
-For more information on how column names are created, please see [Header row](https://hub.steampipe.io/plugins/turbot/csv#header-row).

 For instance, if `paths` is set to `/Users/myuser/csv/*.csv`, and that directory contains:

 - products.csv: